Indiana quarterback Michael Penix Jr. ‘ Should Be Good’ for Western Kentucky game

 He had surgery in November and worked very hard in rehabbing his knee all winter and spring long.
 He was back throwing with his receivers later in the summer it was a full participate in fall camp this year.

-But he hasn’t been his usual self and his timing in rhythm with his receivers has been off since the beginning of the season, where he threw three interceptions in the loss Iowa, which is currently 3-0 and ranked No. 5 in the country.
-It was the first time in his career but he had a three interception game.
+But he hasn’t been his usual self and his timing in rhythm with his receivers has been off since the beginning of the season, where he threw three interceptions in the 34-6 loss Iowa, which is currently 3-0 and ranked No. 5 in the country.
+It was the first time in his career that he had a three-interception game.

 Prior to that during his three years in Indiana, he had thrown 414 passes and only had eight interceptions total.
-But then on Saturday again Cincinnati, he had a second three interception game in three weeks.
-He's not got six interceptions this season; he's never had more than four in a year previously.
+But then on Saturday again Cincinnati, he had a second three-interception game in three weeks.
+He now has six interceptions this season; he's never had more than four in a year previously.

-Backup Jack Tuttle is the next man up.
-He played well in the Maryland game a year ago after Penix was hurt, and then got a win in his first career college start the following at No. 16 Wisconsin, when the Hoosiers won 14-6 to finish their regular season with a 6-1 record, their best winning percentage in Big Ten play since 1967 — that Rose Bowl team was also 6-1 in the league — and the second-best winning percentage in a full season outside of the 1945 Big Ten champions that went 5-0-1.
+This is all new for Penix, and he needs to learn to work through it.
+He's always been good about ball protection.
+He went his entire senior year of high school in Tampa and only threw one interception the entire season.

+"Yeah, there's no doubt you've got to work through that,'' Allen said.
+"This is probably the most adversity he's faced in terms of issues on the field, and coming back and playing again.
+He's had those season-ending injuries, but then you're done playing, so now you've got to learn to work through it.

 Related stories on Indiana football